anantyak/anantyak.github.io/_projects/homework5test.md

 ---
-name: Vega Lite Example Project
+name: Hwk 5 test submission
 tools: [Python, HTML, vega-lite]
 image: assets/pngs/cars.png
 description: This is a "showcase" project that uses vega-lite for interactive viz!